 Once the purpose and the complete system are clear, we can see that having the “full picture”, so to speak, helps us make better decisions.
 It’s now apparent that the MTTR is made up of two halves: how long does it take to detect an outage and how long does it take to resolve it?

 Once this aspect is clear, one can reason about whether the company should invest in a better monitoring system.
 For example, investing in a monitoring system that reduces the time to detect outages from half an hour to a few minutes thanks to better sensors and smarter analytics may seem like a good idea.
 Once you consider, though, that resolving an outage takes several hours, the picture changes.
 Investing let’s say half a million Dollars to reduce the MTTR from 4.5 hours to 4.1 hours doesn’t look that great anymore.
 Instead, you’d be looking to reduce the time spent resolving outages, e.g. by better transparency across systems or higher levels of automation that can quickly roll back the deployed software to an earlier, stable version.
 Drawing a better picture has helped us make better decisions.

 Admittedly, I trick the participants a little but by handing them only cards describing the “monitoring” side of the system.
 At the same time, the ability to detect missing pieces and “zooming out” to see the bigger picture are essential capabilities of an architect.

 The most valuable part for me is that the exercise didn’t start out this way.
 Originally it was just a way to draw a few architectures and compare them.
 Through the dialog with attendees it evolved into combining it with the Pirate Ship and decision making, drawing multiple elements of the class into a single exercise.
-The best way to learn is to teach.
+Teaching really is the best way to learn.